mrgreengames/SIA-Smart-Interactive-App/Model-30Talks.md

 Add more security protocols
-Revamping the code to make it more easier for developers to track everything Credits! and also Sergent Lime is the new Head of Development
+Revamping the code to make it more easier for developers to track everything Credits! and also Sergeant Lime is the new Head of Development

 Converting decimals, percentages, and fractions into eachother explained.
 I, Sergent Lime, wish to add more math functions slowly with every model-add.
 For this model-add I implemented converting decimals, percen-